snowmantw/gleipnir.js/README.md

    the most clear way to handle events with the following program state changes.
-In fact, every event handler changes object or other program states should be treated as a new state of the state machine, and in this way it would be much clear than managing it with the only monolithic stateful object, which is unfortunately the most naïve way to handle event with specific context, due to the popularity of EventTarget API.
+In fact, every event handler changes object or other program states should be treated as a new state of the state machine, and in this way it would be much clear than managing it with the only monolithic stateful object, which is unfortunately the most naïve way to handle event with specific context, due to the popularity of EventTarget API[4].
 A properly designed state machine could help us not only to avoid handle these complex changes within the single object, but also to describe conditions and the progress of transferring clearly.

 3. Events happen every moment, so to queue them is the most basic and important premise of event handling: in Gaia we aren't